menyiseg/vericha.in-whitepaper/index.md

 ## Requirements For Such a Service

 1. Completely public codebase, including each vector (frontend, backend, open-source API tools) ☑️
-2. Capable of defense from scraping an entity's addresses ☑️
+2. Capable of defense from scraping of an entity's addresses ☑️
 3. Third-parties are able to verify the legitimacy of entities ☑️